DChitale/krishi-mitra/README.md

 ## Deployment

-KRUSHI-MITR is deployed on Vercel and can be accessed at:
+KRUSHI-MITRA is deployed on Vercel and can be accessed at:

 [https://krushi-mitra-web.vercel.app/](https://krushi-mitra-web.vercel.app/)